Ridreb05/DataAuthProject/README.md

 # Data Authorization Simulator

- .NET 8 SignalR service that demonstrates row- and column-level data authorization, enforced entirely by the `role` claim in a client's JWT, with the actual authorization rules stored in the database.
+ .NET 8 SignalR service that demonstrates row- and column-level data authorization, enforced entirely by the `role` claim in a client's JWT, with the authorization rules stored in the database.